Skip to content

 Supported WebSocket Protocols

-Industrial IoT Gateway does not restrict the protocols used on top of WebSockets.
-This allows two applications (communicating through Industrial IoT Gateway using WebSockets) to freely choose their "language", with the premise that both support the same protocol.
-Industrial IoT Gateway forwards every WebSocket message as binary, without interfering with the chosen protocol.
+Industrial IoT Gateway will not restrict the protocols used on top of WebSockets.
+This allows two applications (communicating through the Industrial IoT Gateway using WebSockets) to freely choose their "language", with the premise that both support the same protocol.
+Industrial IoT Gateway forwards every WebSocket message as binary without interfering with the chosen protocol.
 For example, the following protocols can be used: STOMP, Socket.IO, MQTT, or custom protocols *.

 WebSocket Connection Details